List of United States Supreme Court leaks: 19th century

 In 1852, ten days before the justices announced their ruling, the New-York Tribune published the decision in Pennsylvania v.
 Wheeling and Belmont Bridge Company.
 When the case returned to the Court two years later, the Tribune published the ruling ahead of time again.

 In February 1857, Associate Justice John Catron informed President-elect James Buchanan that the Supreme Court would write in Dred Scott v.
-Sanford that Congress had no power to regulate slavery in federal territories.
+Sandford that Congress had no power to regulate slavery in federal territories.
 Catron wanted Justice Robert Cooper Grier, a Pennsylvanian, to join the majority in Dred Scott so there would be at least one Northerner, who would be in favor of the majority's decision.
 Buchanan wrote to Grier asking him to join the Court's majority, which Grier did.
 At his inauguration, Buchanan referred to the Dred Scott decision and said the issue of slavery would soon be "speedily and finally" settled by the Supreme Court.
 The Tribune also published a running account of deliberations in the case, with Justice John McLean suspected of being the leaker.

 20th century

+Ashton Embry leaks

 The Department of Justice indicted Ashton Embry, a former clerk of Justice Joseph McKenna, in 1919 for leaking pending decisions to Wall Street traders, including a railroad patent case.
 Embry had resigned a few months earlier to become a baker.
 No insider trading laws existed then, so Embry was charged with depriving "the United States of its lawful right and duty of promulgating information in the way and at the time required by law and at departmental regulation."
 The case never went to trial after the government's chief witness was "accused of conspiring with the Germans during World War I." Ninth Circuit Judge John B. Owens told Politico in 2022 that Embry is the only known case where "someone financially benefitted from disclosing inside information at the Supreme Court".